druhasu/UnrealMvvm/README.md

 // Set ViewModel to View widget Widget->SetViewModel(ViewModel);

 // Add widget to Viewport.
-All binding will be evaluated and widget will display "Hello World!" message Widget->AddToViewport();
+All bindings will be evaluated and widget will display "Hello World!" message Widget->AddToViewport();

 // Change value of Title property to something different.
 Widget will now display new message